johnmatter/johnmatter.github.io/_portfolio/02_color-transparency.md

 that expand the Glauber approach to
 [include these necessary conditions](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.61.686).
-The only open question with these models is exactly *how high* an experiment needs to push momentum transfer in order to ``turn on'' this effect.
+The only open question with these models is exactly *how high* an experiment needs to push momentum transfer in order to "turn on" this effect.
 **How much momentum does the electron need to pump into a proton in order to squish it down and make it squeak out of the nucleus without rescattering?**